winklerrr/awesome/wiki/cheatsheets/languages/bash.md

 ## Basics

+A good tutorial to update the current bash version can be found [here](https://itnext.io/upgrading-bash-on-macos-7138bd1066ba).

 Some basic commands that should be known:

 ```bash
 dirname PATH  # output the directory name of the given path
 which COMMAND # shows where the binary of the command is located
 ```

 ### The Shebang